WORLD TRADE CENTER TOUR

 Hear about the original Lower Manhattan Plan and Zoning for the first World Trade Center area, and well as first hand stories of what it was like to live there before, during and after 9/11.

 This Tour can be personalized in many different ways.
-Tours have been given to school groups, architects and planners, tourists, and several small group family members and friends of victims of 9/11 have asked for private Talk & Walks.
+Tours have been given to school groups, architects and urban planners, tourists, and several small group family members and friends of victims of 9/11 have asked for private Talk & Walks.

 Tours cost $300 for a 1.5 hour experience.